nithinmurali/pygsheets/README.md

 ```

-Also most functions has `returnas` if whose value is 'cell' it will return a list of cell objects, Also you can use label or (row,col) tuple interchangbly
+Also most functions has `returnas` if whose value is `cell` it will return a list of cell objects.
+Also you can use *label* or *(row,col)* tuple interchangbly

 ### Updating Cells

-Each cell is directly linked with its cell in spreadsheet. hence to changing the value of cell object will update the corresponding cell in spreadsheet unless you explictly unlink it
+Each cell is directly linked with its cell in spreadsheet, hence changing the value of cell object will update the corresponding cell in spreadsheet unless you explictly unlink it

 Different ways of updating Spreadsheet
 ```python